Bills Digest No. 53, 2025-26

 • Key measures in the Bill include:

-• The repeal of the purity-based method for determining drug threshold quantities and the enactment of the mixture-weight approach (Schedule 2, Part 2).
+• the introduction of evidentiary certificates as prima facie evidence in proceedings for serious drug offences and the repeal of the purity-based method for determining drug threshold quantities and the enactment of the mixture-weight approach (Schedule 2, Parts 1 and 2)

-• The introduction of an explicit power for police officers to enter premises and use reasonable force when executing an extradition arrest warrant (Schedule 4, Part 2).
+• the introduction of the explicit power for police officers to enter premises and use reasonable force when executing an extradition arrest warrant (Schedule 4, Part 2).

 Introductory Info Date of introduction: 11 March 2026